cod1r/tack/README.md

         - each corner of the box is curved using an ellipse

     scrolling...
+			- need to calculate how wide or tall the content of a box is in order to know if something is overflowing

     need to separate rendering of the box structure and the application of ui rules such as width, height calculation...